 How Does Vat Pasteurization Work?

+Now that that you know what vat pasteurization is, it’s time to learn how it works.
 In vat pasteurization, it is necessary to heat the milk product to 145°F in the vat.
 The presence of both butter granules and cream plug are possible in milk and cream.
 Agitation is necessary to achieve the proper consistency and texture as well as rapid, even heating.
 Incorrect agitation will cause churning.

-Finding the right balance of heating and agitation is important to efficiently operate a vat pasteurizer.
+Finding the right balance of heating and agitation is important to efficiently operate vat pasteurization equipment.
 If the heating temperatures are too low, the milk product temperature will not raise quick enough.
 If heating temperatures are too high, the milk product may “cook on” the heating surface.
 The speed of heating is affected by the ability of your agitator to keep the product moving to, and away from, the heating surface.
 However, simply speeding up your agitator will not necessarily give you the desired result.
 Agitators are designed for certain speeds and highly efficient agitators may require high heating water temperatures.
 Failure to balance the heating surface with your agitation type and speed can result in improper pasteurization.

 Do I Need Vat Pasteurization?